AndrewMMickel/event-logger/README.md

 * JavaScript
 * HTML
 * CSS
+* React

-setup/installation instructions
+Setup/installation instructions
 ---------------------
 1. You will need Git bash to get this project working on your computer.
 Grab it here: [Git bash link]
 2. Download the zip file from the green dropdown menu with the words < > Code on it.
-3. unzip the project into a folder of your choice, then access the folder until you see all the files.
+3. Unzip the project into a folder of your choice, then access the folder until you see all the files.
 4. Right click inside the project folder and click on "Git Bash Here" to open a command prompt.
-5. type the command "npm install" and hit enter. once the command is finished running, type in the command "npm run start" to open the event-logger project.
+5. Type the command "npm install" and hit enter. once the command is finished running, type in the command "npm run start" to open the event-logger project.
 6. If done correctly then the project should automatically open in your browser.

 Project requirements